Social media audit template: Free checklist + guide

 • Highest engagement metrics on educational LinkedIn posts about digital marketing tips

-Based on these insights, the company plans to double down on LinkedIn content and reassess their Facebook ad targeting to optimize performance.
+Based on these findings, the company will focus more on LinkedIn content and review its Facebook ad targeting to get better results.

-This sustainable fashion brand focuses on Instagram and Pinterest to showcase their products and build a community of eco-conscious shoppers.
-Key findings from their audit include:
+This eco-friendly fashion brand uses Instagram and Pinterest to show off its products and build a community of environmentally conscious shoppers.
+Their audit found:

 • User-generated content in social media posts receives 5x higher engagement than branded posts